derbyjs/derby/docs/components/view-partials.md

 If you just want to reuse a view partial the `import` keyword is probably more appropriate.
 See the [namespaces and files](../views/namespaces-and-files#structuring-views-in-multiple-files) documentation for more details.

-## Programatic view management

-> `view = this.getView(name)`
-> * `name` the name of the view
-> * `view` a template object representing the view

-It is possible to access the views in a component's namespace from the controller.
-This may be used in conjunction with `setAttribute` to override a component's default rendering.
-An example use case would be to set a default template and then allow the user of the component to pass in a template to override the default.

-See the [attributes](scope#attributes-vs-model-data) documentation for more information on using `setAttribute`.

 ## Component tracking
 Derby components are tracked in the DOM with an HTML comment tag.
 This allows components to be responsible for arbitrary DOM content, for example two table rows that otherwise cannot be wrapped by any other DOM elements.